aimms/documentation/webui/page-menu.rst

 Vertical overflow
 -----------------

 When the height of the menu is higher than the viewport, the Close button becomes sticky at the bottom of the page, and the content becomes scrollable.
-(The scrollbar does not cause the menu elements to shift horizontally.)
+(The scroll bar does not cause the menu elements to shift horizontally.)

 .. image:: images/PageMenu_VerticalOverflow.png
     :align: center